epilot-dev/terraform-provider-epilot-schema/docs/data-sources/schema_attribute.md

 These constraints should and will be enforced by the attribute renderer. (see [below for nested schema](#nestedatt--payment_method_relation_attribute--constraints))
 - `default_value` (String) Parsed as JSON.
 - `deprecated` (Boolean)
+- `enable_relation_picker` (Boolean) when enable_relation_picker is set to true the user will be able to pick existing relations as values.
+Otherwise, the user will need to create new relation to link.
 - `entity_builder_disable_edit` (Boolean) Setting to `true` disables editing the attribute on the entity builder UI
 - `feature_flag` (String) This attribute should only be active when the feature flag is enabled
 - `group` (String) Which group the attribute should appear in.
 Accepts group ID or group name